tushar-sharma/tushar-sharma.github.io/_posts/2022-07-12-hinduism-without-caste.md

 | <a href="https://twitter.com/kirubamunusamy/status/1307621960403300352?lang=en"><img align="center"  loading="lazy" src="{{site.baseurl}}/img/tweet_kiruba.jpg" alt="Tweet" /> </a>|

 The Left ecosystem in India usually quote [B. R. Ambedkar](https://en.wikipedia.org/wiki/B._R._Ambedkar) on Hinduism but is silent on his views on other religion.

-For Instance in the Introduction to Buddha and His Dhamma, Ambedkar said
+For Instance in the **Introduction to Buddha and His Dhamma**[^ref1], Ambedkar said

 <blockquote class="dq">
 The four Aryan Truths are a great stumbling block in the